weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

       PERSISTENCE_DATA_PATH: "./data"
       DEFAULT_VECTORIZER_MODULE: text2vec-cohere
       ENABLE_MODULES: text2vec-cohere
-      COHERE_APIKEY: sk-foobar # request a key on cohere.ai, setting this parameter is optional, you can also provide the API key at runtime
+      COHERE_APIKEY: sk-foobar # request a key on cohere.com, setting this parameter is optional, you can also provide the API key at runtime
       CLUSTER_HOSTNAME: 'node1'
 ...
 ```